 Stephen is a member of the Royal Institute of Chartered Surveyors, a Registered Valuer, Managing Director of RM English and a Partner and Auctioneer at York Auction Centre.
 As a long-standing Pocklingtonian, he is committed to the continuing development of excellence in our community and schools.
-He was born and bred in Pocklington and attended Pocklington Community Junior School in the early 60s, so has seen the major changes to the school over this time and in more detail since becoming a co-opted Governor in 1999.
-Stephen has been involved in all the major capital works undertaken at the school during this time.
-He took over the Chair of Resources Committee in January 2016 and hold specific Governor responsibility for finance, health and safety and the fabric of the school.
+He was born and bred in Pocklington and attended Pocklington Community Junior School in the early 60s, so has seen major changes to the school over time.
+Stephen has previously been a Governor at Pocklington and held specific Governor responsibility for finance, health and safety and the fabric of the school.

-Adam has recently been appointed Head of Governance and Compliance and Company Secretary at a Multi Academy Trust in West Yorkshire.
+Adam is Head of Governance and Compliance and Company Secretary at a Multi Academy Trust in West Yorkshire.
 Previously he was a Solicitor with over 15 years experience in Dispute Resolution, Employment and Insolvency.
 He was a Partner in a small niche firm which merged with a large regional firm.
 He has dealt with a wide variety of matters in Court up to and including the Court of Appeal.
 He lives in Beverley with his family and has been a co-opted Governor at Longcroft School and Sixth Form College since 2015 and Chair of Governors since 2017.
 He has worked with the East Riding of Yorkshire Council and the Wolds Learning Partnership to effect a partnership arrangement for the improvement of Longcroft.